 The Transient Occupancy Tax rate for the City of Sunnyvale is 12.5%.

 Notice: Effective Aug.
-1, 2018, Airbnb will collect and remit TOT on behalf of hosts.
-Hosts must still remit TOT for non-Airbnb bookings.
+1, 2018, if you're hosting through Airbnb, the company will collect and pay TOT on your behalf.
+Hosts must still pay TOT for non-Airbnb bookings.

-Some guests may be exempt from paying Transit Occupancy Tax:
+Some guests may be exempt from paying Transient Occupancy Tax:

 Notice: If you have separate listings for three or more spaces or rooms, you are required to obtain a business license.